vuw-research-computing/raapoi-docs/docs/partitions.md

 This partition is for quick tests of code, environment, software builds or similar short-run jobs.
 Since the max time limit is 5 hours it should not take long for your job to run.
 This can also be used for near-on-demand interactive jobs.
+Note that unlike the other partitions, these nodes have intel cpus.

-* Quicktest nodes available: 4
+* Quicktest nodes available: 6
-* Maximum CPU available per task: 48
+* Maximum CPU available per task: 64
-* Maximum memory available per task: 62G
+* Maximum memory available per task: 128G
+* Optimal cpu/mem ratio: 1 cpu/2G ram
+* Minimum allocated cpus: 2 - Slurm won't split an SMT core between users/jobs
 * Maximum Runtime: 5 hours

 ### Partition: gpu

 This partition is for those jobs that require GPUs or those software that work with the CUDA platform and API (tensorflow, pytorch, MATLAB, etc)

-* GPU nodes available: 2
+* GPU nodes available: 3
 * GPUs available per node: 2 (A100's)
 * Maximum CPU available per task: 256
 * Maximum memory available per task: 512G
+* Optimal cpu/mem ratio: 1 cpu/2G ram
+* Minimum allocated cpus: 2 - Slurm won't split an SMT core between users/jobs
 * Maximum Runtime: 24 hours

 _Note_:  To request GPU add the parameter, `--gres=gpu:X`  Where X is the number of GPUs required, typically 1:  `--gres=gpu:1` -